polcak/jsrestrictor/tests/integration_tests/README.md

 Integration tests for web browser extension Javascript Restrictor automatically verify that required JavaScript API is wrapped and conversely, that non-wrapped JavaScript API provides real values.

-Integration tests run directly in selected browsers with installed JSR extension.

-It is necessary to manually set up a test environment before the first test run!
+It is necessary to partially set up manually a test environment before the first test run!

 # SET UP TEST ENVIRONMENT

-It is recommended to run tests on Windows.
-They can be run on Linux too, but not in the Chromium web browser.

 ## Install required programs and tools